The Journey to High-performance Customer Service

-For an example of how retailers can leverage AI to deliver a more personalized customer experience, look no further than Stitch Fix.
-Stitch Fix is an online personal styling service that uses machine learning algorithms and data science, as well as the expertise of professional stylists, to deliver customers a monthly subscription box with items curated to their sartorial taste.
+For an example of how retailers can leverage AI to deliver a more personalized customer experience, look no further than Wantable.
+Wantable is an online personal styling service that uses machine learning algorithms and data science, as well as the expertise of professional stylists, to deliver monthly subscription boxes curated to suit customers’ unique sartorial tastes.

 Retailers have been testing out different ways to incorporate digital solutions into in-store shopping experiences — and vice versa — for years now.
 Let’s take a look at just a few of the innovations that have resulted from this industry-wide initiative:

-- Using augmented reality, virtual fitting rooms enable shoppers to “try on” different items before they buy without ever having to leave the comfort of their home.
-Similarly, virtual showrooms make it possible for retailers to showcase product virtually, without having to carry physical stock, and for consumers to visualize how larger, higher ticket items such as furniture might appear within their homes prior to purchase.
+- Using augmented reality, virtual fitting rooms enable shoppers to “try on” different items before they buy without ever having to leave the comfort of their homes.
+Similarly, virtual showrooms make it possible for retailers to showcase products virtually, without having to carry physical stock, and for consumers to visualize how larger, higher ticket items such as furniture might appear within their homes prior to purchase.